 What is a forceful let down?

 It is when Mom’s milk is spraying out of the nipple too quickly, usually causing

 What causes a forceful let down?

-* Can be caused through a growth spurt period which causes baby to drink more often therefore increasing your milk supply.
+period, which causes a baby to drink more often, therefore increasing a mother's milk supply.